 Addis Ababa, the capital city of Ethiopia is referred as “The Dubai of Africa”.
-Addis Ababa when locally translated means a ‘new flower’ and the capital city of Ethiopia is in many ways blooming like a flower with eye catching architectural buildings, the skyscrapers going up each with unique architectural designs.
-Addis Ababa international airport (ADD), the only international airport in the country serves as a gateway to Ethiopia.
+Addis Ababa when locally translated means a ‘new flower’ and the capital city of Ethiopia is in many ways blooming like a flower with eye-catching architectural buildings, the skyscrapers going up each with unique architectural designs.
+(ADD) Addis Ababa international airport, the only international airport in the country serves as a gateway to the country.

 A day in the capital city would give you enough time to absorb what this mystical city has to offer.

-Ethiopia Offers A Visa On Arrival to many nationals, though its strongly recommended to check with the nearest Ethiopian consulate.
+Ethiopia Offers A Visa On Arrival to many nationals, though it is strongly recommended checking with the nearest Ethiopian consulate.

-0900 AM: Time is just right to avoid the morning rush hour, start your day with a visit to the famous Medhane Alem Cathedral an orthodox Cathedral.
+0900 AM: Time is just right to avoid the morning rush hour, start your day with a visit to the famous Medhane Alem Cathedral an Orthodox Cathedral.
 Medhane Alem Cathedral is the second largest cathedral in the whole of Africa and the largest in Ethiopia.
-Medhane Alem Cathedral when translated in English means “Saviour of the World”.
+Medhane Alem Cathedral, when translated into English, means “Saviour of the World”.

-0945 AM: Hop onto a mini bus to Meyazia 27 Square locally known as “Arat Kilo”.
-Mini-Busses run frequently and a one way ride would cost around 3 ETB.
-Treat yourself with a warm cup of “Bunna” traditional Ethiopian coffee, bunna stalls could be found in almost every corner of the city.
+0945 AM: Hop on a minibus to Meyazia 27 Square locally known as “Arat Kilo”.
+Mini-Busses run frequently and a one-way ride would cost around 3 ETB.
+Treat yourself to a warm cup of “Bunna” traditional Ethiopian coffee, bunna stalls could be found in almost every corner of the city.
 Walk towards the eponymous Meyazia 27 monument that is perched in the middle of the square, the monument commemorates Ethiopia’s liberation from Italy.

 11:30 AM: Head to the National Museum.
-The museum houses the nation’s artistic treasures as well as many of the most precious archaeological finds such as the fossilized remains of early hominids, the most famous of which is “Lucy,” the partial skeleton of a specimen of Australopithecus afarensis.
-There is an entrance fees of 20 ETB.
+The museum houses Ethiopia’s exquisite treasures as well as many of the most invaluable archaeological finds like “Lucy”, the most famous partial skeleton of an example of Australopithecus afarensis and the fossilized remains of early hominids.

-There is a small restaurant with in the museum compound to savor some local cuisines for lunch.
+There is a small restaurant within the museum compound to savour some local cuisines for lunch.

-01:00 PM: Get a mini bus to Meskel Square, a prominent landmark in Addis Ababa.
+01:00 PM: Get a minibus to Meskel Square, a prominent landmark in Addis Ababa.
 Mesekel Square is a site for public gathering or for demonstrations and festivals, notably, the Meskel Festival from which it takes its name.
-Take a 30 minutes walk to Mexico Square and visit the famous St.George Brewery.
-Although visitors are not allowed inside the brewery, there is a big beer hall where it would be an experience to buy fresh meat from the carcass, and to have it cooked and served with injera and dips.
+Take 30 minutes walk to Mexico Square and visit the famous St.George Brewery.
+Although visitors are not allowed inside the brewery, there is a big beer hall where it would be an experience to buy fresh meat from the carcass and to have it cooked and served with injera and dips.

-03:00 PM: Take a 30 minutes walk to Merkato, a large open-air marketplace.
-Merkato is considered as Africa’s biggest market, an open air sprawl of vendors that goes on for kilometers.
+03:00 PM: Take 30 minutes walk to Merkato, a large open-air marketplace.
+Merkato is considered as Africa’s biggest market, an open-air sprawl of vendors that goes on for kilometres.
 It’s one of those markets that weaves in all directions and you never know what you’re going to stumble into or what you’re going to find.